-Your child's assessment appointment
+Your child's autism spectrum disorder (ASD) appointment

 Information for parents from the Community Child Health team

 Our team have discussed your child at our monthly social communication meeting.
 The team have added your child to the waiting list for assessment.
 We will send you an appointment as soon as your child is near the top of the list.
 In the meantime, below is information about your appointment.